What Is Financial Spread Betting Leverage and Margin?

 Wrapping it up

-In conclusion, spread betting leverage and margin are what fuel larger returns that most traders are looking for.
+In conclusion, leverage and margin are what fuel larger returns that most traders are looking for.

 This is also the combination that causes the biggest risks among beginner traders who don’t fully understand the relationship between them.